-Top Gear Venturer is a weekend event for Venturers designed to enhance young driver skills and knowledge.
+Top Gear Venturer is a weekend long Junior Development Program (JDP) event for Venturer Scouts aged 14-17 designed to enhance young driver skills and knowledge.
 On Saturday Venturers will be taught how to control a vehicle in various situations including emergency braking, reversing a trailer, driving a manual and advanced car control.
-Across the day there is also a number of informational sessions on car maintenance, changing a tyre, four wheel driving, car or trailer loads and the effects of driving while tired or impaired.
+Across the day there is also a number of informational sessions on car maintenance, changing a tyre, 4 wheel driving, car or trailer loads and the effects of driving while tired or impaired.
+Then on Sunday we let them loose on the race tracks for a Motorkhana Challenge against their friends to determine the winner of Top Gear Venturer.
+Motorkhana's are designed to test the skills of the driver by knowing car control, acceleration, braking and maneuverability by navigating around a predetermined course, typically within an area of 100m by 100m.
+All instructors and drivers are trained members of Scouts Victoria who hold Motorsport Australia Officials and/or Competition Licenses, All vehicles for the event are provided by Scouts Victoria Major Events - Top Gear and are scrutineered prior by Motorsport Australia trained officials.
+Registrations typically open in late October/early November each year.
+Keep an eye out as spots fill up quickly.

-On Sunday they are let loose on the race tracks for a Motorkhana Challenge against their friends to determine the winner of Top Gear Venturer!
-All vehicles for the event are provided by Top Gear Scout and are scrutinized prior by CAMS (Confederation of Australian Motorsport) trained officials.
+Contact - topgear@scoutsvictoria.com.au

-Registrations Typically open in Late May/Early June each year, keep an eye out as spots fill up quickly!
-Top Gear Venturer is Proudly organised and run by 1st Wantirna South Scout Group.
+More information - www.topgearscout.com

-Contact - topgear@scoutsvictoria.com.au More information - www.topgearscout.com Facebook - TopGearVenturer
+Facebook - TopGearVenturer